dashaun/abstracts/bio.md

 DaShaun is a husband, father of four, volunteer, struggling athlete and Spring Developer Advocate at VMware Tanzu.
+Enabling modern software systems, with secure software supply chains, cloud native data patterns and resilient architectures.
-Deliberately practicing to build better software, faster.
+Deliberately practicing to build, run, and manage, better software, faster.